Founder's letter.

 The plan, to whatever extent there was one, was to not have a plan.
 No five-year forecast.
 No "we will be acquired by X." No "we will hit Y users by Z." Just keep building, keep the lights on, keep saying yes to the work that was interesting and no to the work that was not.
 Fourteen years later that is still mostly how the company operates.

-The first real product was Zawjni in 2017.
-Looking back, the surprising thing is not that it grew — it is that I kept running it after the first six months when the growth was flat.
-Most product companies would have killed it; most product founders would have moved on.
-I did not, because killing it would have meant betting that the 800 people who had joined did not matter.
-They did, and they still do — Zawjni has 33,000+ members now and they are mostly people who joined in the first three years.
+The first real product I started building was Zawjni, back in 2017.
+Looking back, the surprising thing is not that it eventually grew — it is that I kept running the early version after the first six months when growth was flat and almost nobody was using it.
+Most product founders would have moved on.
+I did not, because killing it would have meant betting that the 800 people who had joined the beta did not matter.
+They did, and they still do.
+Zawjni formally launched in 2024 after years of quiet iteration, and now has 33,000+ members — many of them carrying forward from those earliest beta cohorts.

 The other thing I have learned is that the operating model matters more than the product idea.
 The reason I can run five products with a tiny operating team is that every one of them sits on the same infrastructure stack we built and have refined for eleven years.
 New products do not introduce new tooling.
 New brands do not require new playbooks.
 The compounding return on stack ownership is the same shape as the compounding return on product ownership — invisible in year three, decisive in year eight.